appirio-digital/ezbake/docs/pages/docs/creating-recipes/index.md

 1. It swaps in the template values from `ingredients` to the `source`
 1. It will write the resulting file to the `/components` folder relative to the project root
 1. It will execute `node web_api_icing.js` on the root of the project
+1. If a git binding is detected, a user will be prompted to stage the changes as a new commit to git
 1. It will execute the `say` command with the value provided for the `messageToUser` ingredient